At least 27 migrants reported dead after boat sinks off French coast - KESQ

 French Prime Minister Jean Castex described the incident as a “tragedy.”
 “My thoughts are with the many missing and injured, victims of criminal smugglers who exploit their distress and misery,” Castex said in a tweet on Wednesday.

-French Interior Minister Gerald Darmanin is heading to Calais.
+French Interior Minister Gerald Darmanin was heading to Calais on Wednesday.
 He expressed “strong emotions facing the tragedy of the deaths of many migrants after a boat capsized in the English Channel.”

 “We can never say enough about the criminal nature of the smugglers who organize these crossings,” he added in a tweet.